khaledlooda/yuting-zhang.github.io/about.md

 My current interest are mostly Algorithms, Data Structures, and various ways to model seemingly tough problems into solvable Mathematical models.
 To improve my skills, I oftentimes participate in competitive programming competitions of all levels, and  practice different kinds of problems from various Online Judges.
-I will also post some of my solutions on this website.
+I will also post some of my solutions on this website to log my progress, as well as to provide a guide for people who want some hint.
-Many pro competitive programmers prefer to use macros, short variable names, and many other practices which are only suitable in competitive environments, and post their hardly readable solutions online without much explanation.
-Although I sometimes also use such strategies in competitions, all solutions I post here will be formatted and documented in a clearer way.

 To be honest, I am still exploring different fields of Computer Science, and my plan is to further explore the fields of big data and artificial